 US Passports Vs Enhanced Driver’s Licenses

 What are the advantages of having an EDL?
 First of all, they are cheaper than getting a passport.
 Secondly, they fit more comfortably in your wallet than a passport book does, so they are more convenient.
+However, you can always get a passport card which is the same size as a drivers license.
 If all you need a WHTI-approved ID for is quick excursions on the other side of the border, an EDL may be fine.
 However, if you’ll be visiting our neighbor to the north (or south) for any length of time, it’s safest to travel with your passport.
+Choosing between a passport or enhanced drivers license is easy: get the passport so you have more travel options.
+If there is an emergency and you need to fly home, you won’t be able to board an international flight with the EDL.
+That includes Canada and Mexico.

 Currently, it takes about 2 months to get a passport if you apply directly to the Department of State with normal processing.
 If you pay the additional $60 to have it expedited, you’ll still be waiting at least 3 weeks.
 However, a private passport expediting company can often have your passport processed in as little as 24 hours.
 Consider using our service to get your US passports fast!